johnkchan/react-assessment/README.md

 Scope out the codebase and check out the application running on port 3000, to get an idea of what you are starting with.

+Once you have completed the specs below, commit and push up your code.

 #### DO NOT FORGET TO SUBMIT YOUR CODE - NO LATER THAN 75 MINUTES AFTER STARTNG CHALLENGE - LATE SUBMISSIONS WILL NOT BE ACCETED.

 ----------